Presidential Guard (Greece): Ceremonial uniforms

 They are armed with a M1 Garand semi-automatic rifle, with bayonet.

 Everyday uniform consists of the farion, doulamas, stockings, garters, and tsarouchia.
-Formal dress, which is worn on Sundays, on important national holidays, at the reception of foreign dignitaries and on other special occasions, consists of the farion, ypodetes, foustanela, fermeli, krossia, stockings, garters and tsarouchia.
+Formal dress, which is worn on Sundays, on important national holidays, at the reception of foreign dignitaries and on other special occasions, consists of the farion, ypoditis, foustanela, fermeli, krossia, stockings, garters and tsarouchia.

 The first king of modern Greece, Otto, often wore this uniform in public.
 Today, many Greek boys dress up as tsoliades on Greek Independence Day.

 Island and Pontic variants

 Members of the Guard can also sometimes be seen in a royal blue and red uniform based on the traditional male costume of the Aegean Islands or in a uniform based on the black traditional habit once worn by the Pontic Greeks.
 These variants are worn on ceremonial occasions where there is a requirement for Evzones to undertake "unarmed" duties (such as flag-raising ceremonies, commemorations), usually alongside armed Evzones dressed in the formal ceremonial uniform.